 Borger is a somewhat small city located in the state of Texas.
 With a population of 12,964 people and five constituent neighborhoods, Borger is the 183rd largest community in Texas.

-As is often the case in a small city, Borger doesn't have a public transportation system that people use for their commute.
+Borger is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Borger with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.54% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Borger with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.89% of adults in Borger have a bachelor's degree or advanced degree.

-Borger is a somewhat ethnically-diverse city.
+Borger is an extremely ethnically-diverse city.
 The people who call Borger home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Borger residents report their race to be White, followed by Black or African-American.
 Borger also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.35% of the city’s residents.
-Important ancestries of people in Borger include German, English, Scottish, and French .
+People of Hispanic or Latino origin account for 29.81% of the city’s residents.
+Important ancestries of people in Borger include English, Irish, Scottish, and Italian.

 The most common language spoken in Borger is English.
 Other important languages spoken here include Spanish and Tagalog.